joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

   * because analysis performed at clade level, cannot capture interactions btw tribes
   * only as good as database, known functions of interest are missing
   * lacks pathway information, enabling alternative metabolic routes - may miss true auxotrophies (give examples)
+  * pruning results in inability to comment on N, S metabolism [see @Garcia2013] for what we know

 # Acknowledgements